Our Team

 Shira Hoffer, Founder and Executive Director

-Shira is the founder and Executive Director of The Viewpoints Project.
-A Harvard College 2025 graduate in Social Studies and Religion, she served on Harvard Dean Rakesh Khurana’s Intellectual Vitality Committee for two years, advising and presenting on new strategies for promoting curious and constructive disagreement inside and out of Harvard’s classrooms.
-She is a former fellow and research assistant at the Edmond and Lily Safra Center for Ethics’ Intercollegiate Civil Disagreement Program, and a practicing mediator in Massachusetts courts.
-She has experience in interfaith and Israel/Palestine dialogue, and is particularly passionate about helping schools with issues related to religion and substantial political disagreement.
+Shira is the founding Executive Director of The Viewpoints Project.
+A 2025 graduate in Social Studies and Religion, she served on Harvard’s Intellectual Vitality Committee for two years, advising and presenting on new strategies for promoting constructive disagreement on campus.
+She is also former fellow and research assistant at the Edmond and Lily Safra Center for Ethics’ Intercollegiate Civil Disagreement Program, and a practicing mediator in Massachusetts courts.
+Her senior thesis explored differing campus speech behaviors between religious and secular college students.

 Jeremy Cronig, Director of Programming